curiousdannii/if/docs/gargoyle.md

 ```

 These functions set the reverse mode.
 Pass a non-zero `reverse` parameter to enable reverse mode, and pass 0 to disable reverse mode.
 Use `garglk_set_reversevideo_stream` to specify a stream, or `garglk_set_reversevideo` to modify the current stream.

+Unlike colours, reverse mode stylehints do interact with these functions: reverse mode will be used if either the current style has a stylehint enabling it, or if it has been enabled by these functions.
+When stylehints enable reverse mode, you cannot call `garglk_set_reversevideo` to disable it; you can only disable reverse mode by switching to another style.